 Dr. John Lewis, Jr.

-Bishop of Second Missionary Baptist Church
+Second Missionary Baptist Church

 Bishop John Lewis, Jr. Ph.D. serves as the Bishop and Senior Pastor of the Second Missionary Baptist Church in Grandview, Missouri.
 He started his college journey at Georgia Southern University and continued to Hampton University Minister’s Institute.
 He has also earned a Bachelor’s Degree in Theology, a Master’s Degree in Divinity, and a Doctoral Degree in Religious Philosophy from Tabernacle Bible College and Seminary.